Munich: Car driven into group of people; police seeking vehicle and suspects | DW | 10.06.2020

 The attack may have been a coordinated "revenge attack" by members of the Hells Angels motorcycle club, German newspaper Bild reported.

-Police also confirmed that they had closed off the area where the incident took place, and warned that severe traffic delays and disruptions were likely.
+Police also said that they had closed off the area where the incident took place, and warned that severe traffic delays and disruptions were likely.

 The occupants of the vehicle along with the vehicle itself remained at large.